jerin10john/1XA3-SocialNetwork/README.md

 - The page shows two sections.
 The upper sections, allows the user to update their passowrd, and the lower section allows the user to update their user information.
 - The upper section user a ***PasswordChangeForm*** imported from ***django.contrib.auth.forms***
 - It accepts user input and updates the the password field from the UserInfo object, If the user meets the specified criteria stated by the form.
-### Exceptions:
-- The update user form, isn't working.
-Adding it or trying to use it raises a conflict with the password change form.
-There are manuale tags present insed the ***account.djhtml*** file.
-But these do not update the fields.

 ## Objective 4: Displaying People List